Bolton Structured Teaching Programme ST2

 The ST2 Structured Teaching Programme is run by Dr Seb Pillon & Dr Kat Rothwell the Primary Care Medical Educators (PCMEs) for Bolton.
 They are supported by a variety of expert guest speakers and facilitators, as well as local GPs and GP Trainers.

-Dr Julian Tomkinson, and other staff at The Oaks Family Practice delivery the ST2 Communication Skills for the Consultation course, which trainees in a GP or GP+ placement will attend on alternate weeks.
+Dr Julian Tomkinson delives the ST2 Communication Skills for the Consultation course, which trainees in a GP or GP+ placement will attend on alternate weeks.

-Dr Nick Pendleton is the Training Programme Director (TPD) and oversees the delivery of the entire GP Training Scheme in Bolton.
+Dr Reuben Pratheepan is the Training Programme Director (TPD) and oversees the delivery of the entire GP Training Scheme in Bolton.

-The ST2 programme begins formally on Tuesday 24th August, and runs fortnightly, with breaks at traditional holiday times.
-Sessions start at 1430 and finish by 1630.
+The ST2-A programme begins formally each August, and the ST2-B programme in February.
+It runs fortnightly, with breaks at traditional holiday times.
+Sessions start at 1400 and finish by 1630.
 Sessions are usually held in the Education Centre at Royal Bolton Hospital, and occasionally elsewhere.
-Due to the 2020 SARS-CoV-2 pandemic, education is being provided remotely until it is deemed safe and appropriate to meet in person.

 If you are in a GP/GP+ placement, in the alternate weeks you will also attend the Communication Skills for the Consultation course.
-Sessions are usually held at Oaks Family Practice at Crompton Health Centre but are currently held on MS Teams.
+Sessions are usually held at the Education Centre or on MS Teams.

 For those considering the AKT exam, we highly recommend the following podcast from HEE NW, which details great advice for preparation:

 Attendance at the course is mandatory for GPST2s to successfully complete their training period.
 Leave should be notified in advance to Carole Kennedy, and we will keep a note of who attends sessions by register at the end of each session.